thedeo/terraform-aws-trailwatch/README.md

 # Security Considerations

 None of the information processed or stored by this solution would be considered particularly sensitive.
 However, I recommend that when deploying the solution you limit network access to the dashboard only to trusted networks.
-Make sure you update the Terraform variable named **trusted_cidr**.
+Make sure you update the Terraform variable named **trusted_cidrs**.

 The dashboard has functionality to support ADFS SAML authentication but since this is just a POC that functionality is disabled by default in Django.
 The **django-auth-adfs** libraries are commented out.
 If you want to use the built in Django admin console you will need to uncomment the path for 'admin/' in urls.py.
 If you decide to enable the admin URI, you can hit the admin by just typing in **/admin/** to the end of your domain.
 Make sure to include the trailing slash.